aliak00/bolts/README.md

     * `isSortedRange`, `sortingPredicate`, `CommonTypeOfRanges`
 * **aa**: has functions that act on associative arrays
     * `isKey` (not eponymous)
-* **doth**: super non-eponymous template that provides a lot of the functionality that's in the traits module with a different sytax that allows their usage in meta functions as well.
+* **iz**: super non-eponymous template that provides a lot of the functionality that's in the traits module with a different sytax that allows their usage in meta functions as well.

 Most functions here operate on any compile time entity.
 For example `isUnaryOver` works in both these situatons: